mosbth/csource/README.md

 * Added warning message in README for security considerations.
 * Change in-depth description after comment by johan.
 * Added argument 'add_ignore' to add filenames that should be ignored by CSource.
+* Added 'add_ignore' as array option together with comment.
+Easier to read.
+* Updated source.php with latest CSource.php

 v1.0.0 (2013-07-04)